gmoraita/DevOps-Course-Starter/README.md

 ## Database Connectivity
 The TODO app use a MongoDB database cluster hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 There is a free tier, which is suitable for the purposes of this app.
 If you choose the "I'm learning MongoDB" option at sign-up then the set-up instructions are very intuitive.
 Start the sign-up process [here](https://www.mongodb.com/try) and refer to the below for guidance:
 * Cloud & Region: Select any nearer your region
-* Security: Select username/password authentication and select the IP from where your app is hosted Note that once created, the cluster might take a bit of time to spin up
+* Security: Select username/password authentication and connection from any IP Note that once created, the cluster might take a bit of time to spin up

 Change the ```.env``` you created and add the following information: